Justin Bond: Justin Time

 BY Brandon Voss

 As sloshed septuagenarian lounge singer Kiki Durane of the Tony-nominated performance duo Kiki & Herb, Justin Bond earned international acclaim for his impassioned, intensely ironic covers of popular songs.
-Since retiring his Kiki wrinkles in February 2008, the 46-year-old Shortbus star has now shifted to songwriting for his debut solo EP Pink Slip (an acoustic five-song sampling of a planned full-length album), arranged and conducted by fellow "trans-fabulous" songstress Our Lady J. Getting dolled up for a one-night-only concert and release party on Wednesday, July 22, at New York's Highline Ballroom, the self-proclaimed "performance-activist" talked to Advocate.com about transgender tribulations and how he stays as hip as Debbie Harry.
+Since retiring those Kiki wrinkles in February 2008, the 46-year-old Shortbus star has shifted to songwriting on the solo EP Pink Slip, arranged and conducted by fellow "trans-fabulous" songstress Our Lady J. Getting dolled up for a concert and release party July 22 at New York's Highline Ballroom, the self-proclaimed "performance-activist" talks to Advocate.com about transgender tribulations — and how to stay as hip as Debbie Harry.